 Share this Post

-The Outer Islands rest on the southern edge of the wildlife rich inland sea named the Strait of Georgia which guarantees great views of seals, porpoise, Bald eagles and their nests, and frequently Orca whales.
-Humpbacks have been increasingly encountered up here as they forage offshore, and a large herd of sea lions is seasonally present in the Outer Islands, as are other exciting marine mammals.
+The Outer Islands rest on the southern edge of the wildlife rich inland sea named the Strait of Georgia which guarantees great views of seals, porpoise, Bald eagles and their nests.
+A large herd of sea lions is seasonally present in the Outer Islands, as are other exciting marine mammals.
 Low tides expose the most abundant intertidal life in the region.

 The highly eroded Chuckanut sandstone on Sucia, Patos, and Matia islands are formed into bold shapes; honeycombed cliffs, whimsical hoodoos, arches, and caves.
 This is one of the only places in the San Juan Isands where this unusual golden rock appears.
 Adding to the scenery are massive views Mt.
 Baker, a slumbering volcano that appears to rise abruptly from the sea and is covered in glaciers.
 Surrounding Mt.
 Baker are the rest of the craggy North Cascades, and the snowy peaks of the Canadian Coastal Range.
 Wide-open waterways surrounding the campsites give visitors a sense of remoteness that is unique to the Outer Islands.